flow-storm/flow-storm-debugger/Readme.md

 ### Clojure has the repl, why does it need a debugger?

-In [this talk](https://www.youtube.com/watch?v=A3AzlqNwUXc&t=934s) I tried to argument that even as amazing as it is to have a repl to poke around, there are some inconveniences that I think can be greatly improved by a debugger.
+In [this talk](https://www.youtube.com/watch?v=A3AzlqNwUXc&t=934s) I tried to argue that even as amazing as it is to have a repl to poke around, there are some inconveniences that I think can be greatly improved by a debugger.

    - Defining function parameters and locals with def (for sub form execution) isn't easy for complex values